gregogolla/investrak-iicdocs/admin-modules/manage-savings.md

 ## Manage Savings options

-Click on the three horizontal dot menu on the Manage Savings page and select any of the following options:
+Click on the three vertical dot menu on the Manage Savings page and select any of the following options:

 - `New Savings` option to create a new savings transaction
 - `New Withdrawal` option to create a new withdrawal transaction